Maṇḍana Miśra: Influence

 According to King and Roodurmun, until the 10th century Sankara was overshadowed by his older contemporary Maṇḍana Miśhra.
 In the centuries after Sankara it was Maṇḍana Miśhra who was considered to be the most important representative of Vedanta.
 His influence was such, that some regard this work to have "set forth a non-Sankaran brand of Advaita."
 The "theory of error" set forth in the Brahma-siddhi became the normative Advaita Vedanta theory of error.
 According to Maṇḍana Miśhra, errors are opportunities because they "lead to truth", and full correct knowledge requires that not only should one understand the truth but also examine and understand errors as well as what is not truth.

 His student Vachaspati Miśhra, who is believed to have been an incarnation of Shankara to popularize the Advaita view, wrote the Bhamati, a commentary on Shankara's Brahma Sutra Bhashya, and the Brahmatattva-samiksa, a commentary on Mandana Mishra's Brahma-siddhi.
 His thought was mainly inspired by Mandana Miśhra, and harmonises Shankara's thought with that of Mandana Miśhra.
 According to Advaita tradition, Shankara reincarnated as Vachaspati Miśhra "to popularise the Advaita System through his Bhamati."

 Maṇḍana Miśhra's influence and status can also be discerned in a popular legend about his debate with Adi Shankara.
 According to legend, described in biographies of Shankara, Adi Shankara debated with Maṇḍana Miśhra.
 The vanquished would become a disciple of the victor and accept his school of thought.
 According to this legend, Sankara defeated Maṇḍana Miśhra, and as agreed, Maṇḍana became a disciple of Sankara and assumed the name Suresvaracharya.
 According to the Advaita Vedanta tradition, Maṇḍana Miśhra along with Hastamalaka, Padmapāda, and Totakacharya was one of the four main disciples of Sankara and was the first head of Sringeri Mutt, one of the four mathas that Shankara later established.
-This legend reflects the influence of Maṇḍana Miśhra, and the attempts of the later Advaita tradition to subjugate him to the position Shankara acquired in later times.